fiqryq/pantaucovid-android/README.md

 # Screenshoot Apps (Development-Mode)
 <span align="center"><img width="200px" height="360px" src="docs/images/dev1.jpg"></span>

+# How to contribute
+## Doing task
+- Find TODO list on issue
+- Pickup Task with label "all ready pickup"

+## Completed task
+- Change the label already pick up to be ready to review
+- Waiting Pull owner for merge request
+- Finish

 # Colaborator
 Very open to anyone, I'll write your name under this, please contribute by sending an email to me